uoftgasa/uoftgasa.github.io/markdown/index.md

 ### Off-Campus
 Housing in Toronto is pricey, and off-campus options have a range of associated costs.
 In this section, we'll talk about what you can expect to rent and at what price point, as well as where you might expect to live.

 If you take one thing away from this section, please take this link to a page with [your rights when renting in Ontario](https://www.ontario.ca/page/renting-ontario-your-rights).
 You have many rights as a tenant renting in Ontario, and it pays to be familiar with what restrictions your landlord is permitted to make.
-Note that as of April 2018, your landlord is required to serve you a standard lease that summarizes the information below in clear language - you can read a template [here](http://www.forms.ssb.gov.on.ca/mbs/ssb/forms/ssbforms.nsf/FormDetail?OpenForm&ACT=RDR&TAB=PROFILE&SRCH=&ENV=WWE&TIT=2229E&NO=047-2229E).
+Note that as of April 2018, your landlord is required to serve you a standard lease that summarizes the information in [Rental FAQs](#rental-faqs) in clear language - you can read a template [here](http://www.forms.ssb.gov.on.ca/mbs/ssb/forms/ssbforms.nsf/FormDetail?OpenForm&ACT=RDR&TAB=PROFILE&SRCH=&ENV=WWE&TIT=2229E&NO=047-2229E).

 #### Rental FAQs

+I've provided a quick list of common restrictions in Ontario housing, but you can find an exhaustive list

 **Landlords cannot:**